Desktop Schools Popup

 3. Membership

-3.1 The EAC is composed of 30 people who are stakeholders in the school district (the parent or guardian of a district student, community member, student, or district employee) and committed to the principles of diversity, equity and inclusion.
+3.1 The EAC is composed of 30 people who are stakeholders in the school district (the parent or guardian of a district student, community member, student, or district employee), reasonably representative of the diversity of the district and committed to the principles of diversity, equity and inclusion, including:

 3.1.1 Six parents or guardians of students enrolled in the district (two each representing elementary, middle and high school)